 Consistent with the DCP Structure Plan, the internal road network is based on a modified grid layout.
-Roads are to be generally located along minor overland flowpaths and ridgelines or running with the natural contours, wherever practicable, and will provide high connectivity throughout the precinct.
+Roads are to be generally located along minor overland flowpaths and ridgelines or running generally along or perpendicular to the natural contours, wherever practicable, and will provide high connectivity throughout the precinct.
 Residential development will be structured around, and defined by, a pattern of generally north-south and east-west running streets encouraging visual linkages, connectedness and continuity of movement from surrounding residential areas.
-This pattern of roads will be structured around an east-west aligned village park centrally located within the precinct.
+This pattern of roads will be structured around the two east-west aligned local parks centrally located within the precinct.

 Special streetscape treatments along the internal roads will promote the concept of a landscaped environment, thereby enhancing the driving experience.
-Major entry points to the precinct may also incorporate gateway signage and ornamental landscaping to create a strong sense of community identity.
+The ultimate major entry point (once developed) to the west off Discovery Drive may also incorporate gateway signage and ornamental landscaping to create a strong sense of community identity.